GalaksiyaIT/coder-ai/README.md

 - Running Maven Commands: Compiles and tests the generated code using Maven.

 ## Development
-- PAiJ is currently in the development phase.
+- CoderAI is currently in the development phase.
 Contributions and feedback are welcome.

 ### Future Plans
 - Add support for generating code in other programming languages.